 Darlington Electricians are going to very busy in the next 13 months as they will have to test the electrics of every private rented property in Darlington and potentially may have to install new fuse boards and wiring in some circumstances.
+That means services akin to an electrician in Point Cook, but in Darlington areas, will be contacted to do their checks and changes if required.

 New regulations set out in the Housing and Planning Act 2016 gave the Secretary of State of Ministry of Housing, Communities and Local Government the authority to compel private landlords to test their fixed electrical systems.
 Currently, these responsibilities only apply to licensable Houses of Multiple Occupancy (where a house is split into individual rooms) yet these new rules will come into force for any new tenancy or renewal of any private rented home from the 1st July this year (2020).